 It's important to communicate with your health care team.
 To ensure you make the most of your next visit, consider using one of the helpful tools.

 Elderly patients with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) treated with this type of medicine are at an increased risk of death, compared to placebo (sugar pill).
-Seroquel XR and Seroquel are not approved for treating these patients.
+SEROQUEL XR is not approved for treating these patients.

 Antidepressants have increased the risk of suicidal thoughts and actions in some children, teenagers, and young adults.
 Patients of all ages starting treatment should be watched closely for worsening of depression, suicidal thoughts or actions, unusual changes in behavior, agitation, and irritability.
 Patients, families, and caregivers should pay close attention to any changes, especially sudden changes in mood, behaviors, thoughts, or feelings.
 This is very important when an antidepressant medicine is started or when the dose is changed.
-Report any change in these symptoms immediately to the doctor.
-Seroquel XR is not approved for patients under the age of 18 years.
-Seroquel is not approved for patients under the age of 10 years.
+These symptoms should be reported immediately to the doctor.
+SEROQUEL XR is not approved for children under the age of 10 years.

-- High blood sugar and diabetes have been reported with Seroquel XR, Seroquel, and medicines like them.
-If you have diabetes or risk factors such as obesity or a family history of diabetes, your doctor should check your blood sugar before you start taking Seroquel XR or Seroquel and also during therapy.
+- High blood sugar and diabetes have been reported with SEROQUEL XR and medicines like it.
+If you have diabetes or risk factors such as obesity or a family history of diabetes, your doctor should check your blood sugar before you start taking SEROQUEL XR and also during therapy.
 If you develop symptoms of high blood sugar or diabetes, such as excessive thirst or hunger, increased urination, or weakness, contact your doctor.
-Complications from diabetes can be serious and even life threatening
+Complications from diabetes can be serious and even life threatening.

-- Increases in triglycerides and in LDL (bad) cholesterol and decreases in HDL (good) cholesterol have been reported with Seroquel XR and Seroquel.
-Your doctor should check your cholesterol levels before you start Seroquel XR or Seroquel and during therapy
+- Increases in triglycerides and in LDL (bad) cholesterol and decreases in HDL (good) cholesterol have been reported with SEROQUEL XR.
+Your doctor should check your cholesterol levels before you start SEROQUEL XR and during therapy.

-- Weight gain has been reported with Seroquel XR and Seroquel.
-Your doctor should check your weight regularly
+- Weight gain has been reported with SEROQUEL XR.
+Your doctor should check your weight regularly.

 - Tell your doctor about any movements you cannot control in your face, tongue, or other body parts, as they may be signs of a serious condition called tardive dyskinesia (TD).
-TD may not go away, even if you stop taking Seroquel XR or Seroquel.
-TD may also start after you stop taking Seroquel XR or Seroquel
+TD may not go away, even if you stop taking SEROQUEL XR.
+TD may also start after you stop taking SEROQUEL XR.

-- Since drowsiness has been reported with Seroquel XR and Seroquel, you should not participate in activities such as driving or operating machinery until you know that you can do so safely.
-Avoid becoming overheated or dehydrated while taking Seroquel XR or Seroquel.
-Do not drink alcohol while taking Seroquel XR or Seroquel
+- Since drowsiness has been reported with SEROQUEL XR, you should not participate in activities such as driving or operating machinery until you know that you can do so safely.
+Avoid becoming overheated or dehydrated while taking SEROQUEL XR.
+Do not drink alcohol while taking SEROQUEL XR.

 - Tell your doctor if you are pregnant or intend to become pregnant.
-Avoid breast-feeding while taking Seroquel XR or Seroquel
+Avoid breast-feeding while taking SEROQUEL XR.

-- Do not stop taking Seroquel XR or Seroquel without talking to your doctor.
-Stopping Seroquel XR or Seroquel suddenly may cause side effects
+- Do not stop taking SEROQUEL XR without talking to your doctor.
+Stopping SEROQUEL XR suddenly may cause side effects.

 This is not a complete summary of safety information.
-Please discuss the full Prescribing Information for both products with your health care provider.
+Please discuss the full Prescribing Information with your health care provider.

-Seroquel XR is a once-daily tablet approved in adults for (1) add-on treatment to an antidepressant for patients with major depressive disorder (MDD) who did not have an adequate response to antidepressant therapy; (2) acute depressive episodes in bipolar disorder; (3) acute manic or mixed episodes in bipolar disorder alone or with lithium or divalproex; (4) long-term treatment of bipolar disorder with lithium or divalproex; and (5) schizophrenia.
-Seroquel is approved for (1) acute depressive episodes in bipolar disorder in adults; (2) acute manic episodes in bipolar disorder in adults when used alone or with lithium or divalproex; (3) acute manic episodes in bipolar disorder in children and adolescents ages 10 to 17 years; (4) long-term treatment of bipolar disorder in adults with lithium or divalproex; (5) schizophrenia in adults and (6) schizophrenia in adolescents ages 13-17 years.
+SEROQUEL XR is a once-daily tablet approved in adults for (1) add-on treatment to an antidepressant for patients with major depressive disorder (MDD) who did not have an adequate response to antidepressant therapy; (2) acute depressive episodes in bipolar disorder; (3) acute manic or mixed episodes in bipolar disorder alone or with lithium or divalproex; (4) long-term treatment of bipolar disorder with lithium or divalproex; and (5) schizophrenia.

 Click here to see the Prescribing Information for Seroquel XR, including Boxed WARNINGS.